joshcanhelp/josh-to-11/input/symlinked/posts/2010-04-22-basic-website-analytics-for-content-managers.md

 ---
-title: "Basic Website Analytics for Content Managers"
+title: Basic Website Analytics for Content Managers
-excerpt: "It’s important to keep an eye out for problems, traffic spikes, and a new incoming traffic sources.
-This guide is a quick overview of basic Google Analytics (GA) for content site managers."
+excerpt: 'It’s important to keep an eye out for problems, traffic spikes, and a new incoming traffic sources.
+This guide is a quick overview of basic Google Analytics (GA) for content site managers.'
-modified: 2016-04-03 02:32:59
+modified: 2016-04-03T02:32:59.000Z
-tags: ["Analytics"]
-featured_img:
 wpid: 1539
+tags:
+  - Analytics
+featured_img: null
 ---